abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ````

 > This document assumes that you prefer to use **{{ UI_Value }}** as the UI framework and **{{ DB_Value }}** as the database provider.
-For other options, please change the preference on top of this document.
+For other options, please change the preference at the top of this document.

-This guide will be guide you through how to build docker images for your application and run on localhost using `docker compose`.
-You will learn the provided build scripts and docker compose files in detail and how to modify for production environment.
+This guide will guide you through how to build docker images for your application and run on localhost using `docker compose`.
+You will learn the provided build scripts and docker compose files in detail and how to modify them for the production environment.

 ## Building Docker Images

 Each application contains a dockerfile called `Dockerfile.local` for building the docker image.
-As naming implies, these dockerfiles are not multi-stage dockerfiles and requires project to be built in `Release` mode to create the image.
-Currently, if you are building your images using CI&CD pipeline, you either need to include the SDK to your pipeline before building the images or add your own [multi-stage dockerfiles](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images?view=aspnetcore-7.0).
+As the naming implies, these Dockerfiles are not multi-stage Dockerfiles and require the project to be built in `Release` mode to create the image.
+Currently, if you are building your images using CI & CD pipeline, you either need to include the SDK to your pipeline before building the images or add your own [multi-stage dockerfiles](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images?view=aspnetcore-7.0).

-Since they are not multi-staged dockerfiles, if you want to build the images individually, you can navigate to the related to-be-hosted application folder and run
+Since they are not multi-staged Dockerfiles, if you want to build the images individually, you can navigate to the related to-be-hosted application folder and run the following command:

 ``````powershell
 dotnet publish -c Release
 ``````

-to populate the **Release** folder first which will be used to build the docker images.
-Afterwards,  you can run
+To populate the **Release** folder first, which will be used to build the docker images.
+Afterward,  you can run the following command:

 ```powershell
 docker build -f Dockerfile.local -t mycompanyname/myappname:version .
 ```

-to manually build your application image.
+To manually build your application image.

-To ease the process, application templates provide a build script to build all the images with a single script under `etc/build` folder named as `build-images-locally.ps1`.
-Based on your application name, ui and type; build image script will be generated.
+To ease the process, application templates provide a build script to build all the images with a single script under `etc/build` folder named `build-images-locally.ps1`.
+Based on your application name, UI and type, a build image script will be generated.

 {{ if UI == "MVC"}}